psychemist/mastering-taproot/code/chapter02/README.md

 - You can view the transaction on a testnet explorer using the transaction ID
 - Understanding P2PKH is fundamental for learning more advanced script types like Taproot

+## Security Warning

+⚠️ **IMPORTANT**: This example uses a hardcoded **testnet** private key for educational purposes.

+- The private key `cPeon9fBsW2BxwJTALj3hGzh9vm8C52Uqsce7MzXGS1iFJkPF4AT` is a **testnet-only** key
+- This key is intentionally exposed for code reproducibility and educational demonstration
+- **DO NOT** use this key or any exposed private key for mainnet transactions
+- **DO NOT** reuse this pattern in production code—always generate keys securely
+- For production use, always use well-tested wallet software with proper key management

+This script demonstrates P2PKH transaction construction for learning purposes.
+It is not a production-ready wallet implementation.

 ## Understanding the Code

 ### Transaction Structure